walterfreeman/phy211/recitation.md

 Week 2 Wednesday: <a href="recitation/week2/recitation-1D-motion-2-forcollaborate.pdf">for screensharing on Collaborate</a>,
 <a href="recitation/week2/recitation-1D-motion-2-forprint.pdf">for print</a>

-Week 2 Friday: To be posted soon
+Week 2 Friday: <a href="recitation/week2/recitation-vectors-forcollaborate.pdf">for screensharing on Collaborate</a>, <a href="recitation/week2/recitation-vectors-forprint.pdf">for print</a>

 Week 1 Wednesday: <a href="recitation/week1/recitation-1-motion-units-collaborate.pdf">for screensharing on Collaborate</a>,
 <a href="recitation/week1/recitation-1-motion-units-forprint.pdf">for print</a>